TwitchViejoSarmi/P3-Interactive-Sound/README.md

 ## Game Context: Risk of Rain 2

 **Risk of Rain 2** is a 3D roguelike action game where players fight through hordes of alien creatures on hostile planets.
-The game's dynamic, escalating gameplay perfectly complements Chris Christodoulou's progressive soundtrack, which builds from ambient exploration themes to intense, climactic battle music.
+The game's dynamic, escalating gameplay perfectly complements Chris Christodoulou's progressive soundtrack, which fits perfectly for both ambient exploration themes and to intense, climactic battle music.

 ## Musical Inspiration and Reference Tracks